Can you file for bankruptcy with a felony conviction on your record?

 One of the most significant factors that influence whether you can file for bankruptcy is if you file the paperwork on time and you complete the proper steps.
 Bankruptcy has strict rules for which documents you must file with the courts, creditors to notify, and courses you must take.
 If you miss any deadline for these steps, your case is dismissed and you must restart the process.

-Hire a Local Bankruptcy Advocate for Assistance
+Hire a Bankruptcy Lawyer for Assistance

 Understanding the nuances of bankruptcy laws should not be your job.
 Instead, you want to focus on your family, job, and trying to get out of debt.
-Hire a bankruptcy advocate who can go over your financial records, criminal history, and even employment records to find a bankruptcy solution that works for you.
+Hire a bankruptcy lawyer who can go over your financial records, criminal history, and even employment records to find a bankruptcy solution that works for you.
 Likewise, your attorney will make sure the right paperwork is filed, you do not miss deadlines, and you complete all court-required steps so that your case moves through quickly.